 The interesting thing about Liza’s photos is that as well as showing nature vs. nurture, the photo below also includes a human being for perspective.
 Far from feeling like a natural part of the composition, as they would have been if Liza had visited the facility in its heyday, this human touch feels strangely alien, like an interloper.
 Matthews said it was ironic to see nature take over what once housed nature; it’s also ironic that man reclaimed the area from nature, lost it again and then returned once more as a stranger.

 Many agricultural pundits are saying that the future of farming is indoor and vertical farming, two techniques that allow us to make the most of the space that we have access to.
 This is more important than ever in a world in which we’re facing ever-diminishing resources.
 We’re not about to run out of space to live in, but space in urban areas will continue to be at a premium.
 Indoor and vertical farming could allow us to take abandoned buildings and to turn them into functioning greenhouses.
 How’s that for irony?

-Exploring abandoned greenhouses can be a lot of fun, but it can also be physically challenging and often risky.
+Exploring an abandoned greenhouse can be a lot of fun, but it can also be physically challenging and often risky.
 Be sure to take some time to familiarise yourself with local laws and to make sure that you’re not breaking them.
 There are grey areas when it comes to urban exploration, and if you can then it’s a good idea to reach out to the property’s owners and to get permission if you plan to visit.

 You’ll also want to make sure that you don’t go alone and that there’s always someone back at home who knows where you’re going.
 Many of these abandoned facilities are located outside of city limits in areas with limited-to-no cell phone coverage.
 If something goes wrong, even if you just sprain your ankle, you’re going to struggle to make it back to the city.